jkfer/ansible/README.md

-# ansible_homework
+# Ansible_homework

-Ansible during my spare time
+Ansible during my spare time.

+-- 08/23/18: Will be updating as the practice expands.
 -----------------------------